JedStephens/bootstrap-blogdown/README.md

 ## Reporting Issues

-We use Gitlab Issues as the official bug tracker for the restaurant Template.
-Please Search [existing issues](https://gitlab.com/kskarthik/monopriv/issues).
-It’s possible someone has already reported the same problem.
-If your problem or idea is not addressed yet, [open a new issue](https://gitlab.com/kskarthik/monopriv/issues)
+The original monopriv theme has its own GitLab Issues tracker, see: https://gitlab.com/kskarthik/monopriv/issues For a bad experience on blogdown see this tracker.

 ## Licensing

-This Theme is released under MIT license
+This Theme is released under MIT license.